 A low number would suggest that a data audit should be considered before your next campaign.

 An improved delivery rate should also lead to an improvement in the open rate of your campaign, so the next step comes to tracking the performance.

 If you’re looking for something a little more sophisticated and want to track sales and revenue, you can use something called UTM parameters.
 This is a little extra information at the end of your URL that you can customise yourself inline with your business’s tracking structure.
 You often find this tracking on marketing emails and it can similarly be applied to URLs.
 For more information about how to use UTM parameters read this article by Google.

 Measuring conversions relates to your goal and will generally look like ‘the number of people who took action’ divided by ‘the number of recipients’ x 100 and that’s your general ROI.
 In terms of a monetary value, finding this is as simple as taking the cost of your campaign send and comparing this to the number of goals that were achieved, i.e. the number of appointments booked, the number of items sold, the number of coupons used etc.

 If you’re looking to send traffic to your website whether it’s to fill out a form, check out a page, or make a purchase, simply by creating a landing page with a unique URL and including this within the text message, you will be able to track how many people have clicked the link within Google Analytics.

 As with email, there are general statements about the average click-through and response rates for campaigns, but the best way to make improvements is to set your own baseline and work from there.

-We’re keen to help you enhance your campaigns and see the true value of SMS marketing, so don’t hesitate to ask us for help with your future campaigns, drop us an email at [email protected] or give us a call on 0845 122 1302.
+If you want to diver deeper into calculating your ROI, we have another detailed guide here.
+We’re keen to help you enhance your campaigns and see the true value of SMS marketing, so don’t hesitate to ask us for help with your future campaigns.
+New to TextAnywhere?
+Start your free trial with us today!